GENI-NSF/geni-tools/README-omni.txt

  - When reading a credential from a file, make sure it matches the expected slice.
- - Log clearly when a supplied credential filename was not used, and instead omni contacted the clearinghouse (FIXME: Ref ticket)
+ - Log clearly when a supplied credential filename was not used, and instead omni contacted the clearinghouse (ticket #165)
  - Use json.dumps to produce pretty dict output; this allows re-parsing that output in Omni, e.g. in Allocate to get the request RSpec